Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Two major symbolic and prophetic meanings of this festival are found in the answer to these questions.

-The first major prophetic meaning of the Feast of Shelters is found in the many scriptures that speak of YEHOVAH's care and protection of his people.
+The first major prophetic meaning of the Feast of Shelters is found in the many scriptures that speak of YEHOVAH's care and protection of His people Israel.

 YEHOVAH God The Protector